geodesymiami/rsmas_insar/docs/README.md

 MinSAR downloads a stack of SLC images, downloads a DEM, processes the interferograms and creates displacement timeseries products.
 Optional steps are the ingestion into our [dataportal] (https//:insarmaps.miami.edu) and the generation of image products that will soon be made available from another data portal.

 The processing is controlled by a template file which offers many different options for each processing step ([see example])(../samples/GalapagosSenDT128.template).
-The processing is executed using `process_rsmas.py` with the processing steps specified on the command line:
+The processing is executed using `process_rsmas.py` with the processing steps specified on the command line.
+Steps:
 ```
-Steps:
 download:   downloading data
 dem:        downloading DEM
 ifgrams:    processing interferograms starting with unpacking of the images